Welcome to

 part two: the pipe room

-part three: how to register a complaint (hardee har har har)
+part three: how to register a complaint

 Simple Gifts A brief guide to the things musicians do

-simple gifts an essay on same
+an essay on same

-Do your fingers get tired?
+Don't your fingers get tired?
 A friendly question and answer page for the curious...

-in concert A Page Turner's Survival Guide How to get an up-close look at your favorite artists!
+A Page Turner's Survival Guide How to get an up-close look at your favorite artists!

 I Survived the St. Paul's School Holiday Concert The closest thing to a blow-by-blow description of being a pianist during a concert I've come up with so far!

-things you might not know about classical music Koechel, God Bless You!
+Koechel, God Bless You!
 What's the deal with those funny numbers?

-What's With all the Italian?
+What's with all the Italian?
 Have you ever wondered why musical terms always seem to be in Italian?

-On the Nature of Harmony: (Orthodoxy and the Overtone Series) What makes harmony so, er, harmonious?
+On the Nature of Harmony: (Orthodoxy and the Overtone Series) What makes harmony so--er, harmonious?

 The Wonderful World of Enharmonic Spellings Wouldn't the world be a nicer place without F-double sharp?
 Well....